programmingDeni/app2.0/README.md

 The frontend is organized by **features** (e.g. machines and templates), and components follow the **Model-View-Presenter (MVP)** pattern.

+React Query handles all data fetching and caching.
+No local state is stored in components – the UI updates reactively based on server state.

 ## 📦 Tech Stack

 - **Backend**: Java, Spring Boot, PostgreSQL